 Camellia, a flowering plant from the family of Theaceae, is very popular in East Asia – it has multifarious names such as cháhuā in China, dongbaek-kkot in Korea, hoa chè in Vietnam, and tsubaki in Japan.

 If you are hunting for a flowering plant that has a long blooming season, the blanket flower or Gaillardua x grandiflora would be the right pick.
-The flower has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
+This pink flowers has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
 It’s no wonder; you will see numerous captivating butterflies sucking the nectar.

 Aster uniquely has star shape, carrying a dazzling array of pleasant colors to your vast backyard garden during late fall and summer.